RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 Free jobs have the following properties:

 * **are not charged to any account**.

-However, the balance in the account must have enough core hours to cover the job request, even though this amount will not be charged.
+  .. important:: The account balance must have enough core hours to cover the job
+     request, even though this amount will not be charged.
      This is how Slurm makes an estimate what resources are used and for how long.
 * **can be killed at any time to make room for allocated jobs**.
   When the *standard* partition becomes full, jobs in *free* partition are killed in order to allow the allocated jobs to run with a priority.
 In an attempt to get as much *goodput* through the system, the most-recently started free jobs will be killed first.
+* when using a personal account, a user is limited to submitting a 1000 core hour job.

 .. _allocated jobs: